 HOW TO GET THE MOST OUT OF ADJUNCT INSTRUCTORS

 Nicholas Miller, MS NRP

 Adjunct instructors are the core of any EMT or Paramedic education program.
-Finding, training and retaining quality adjunct instructors is one of the most important and challenging items for a program corrdinator or director.
+Finding, training and retaining quality adjunct instructors is one of the most important and challenging items for a program coordinator or director.
 This presentation will discuss strategies on how to recruit, train, mentor, deploy and ultimately retain quality adjunct instructors.